SAP/cloud-security-services-integration-library/spring-security/README.md

 ### Access token information
 You can use the `@AuthenticationPrincipal` annotation to inject a [Token](../java-api/src/main/java/com/sap/cloud/security/token/Token.java) object into your request handlers.
-It provides different methods to access the token informaiton, e.g. to extract user information:
+It provides different methods to access the token information, e.g. to extract user information:

 ```java
 @GetMapping("/getGivenName")